sidsanc/CMPE297-SpecialTopics/Assignment1/ChatGPT_Interpreter/README.md

 For major changes, please open an issue first to discuss what you would like to change.
 Feedback on the model, features, and potential improvements is highly appreciated.

-## License
-Distributed under the MIT License.
-See LICENSE for more information.

-## User Training 📚
-Training materials and sessions for end-users.

-## 📈 Future Work
-Outline any planned future improvements or expansions of the current project.

 ## 🙏 Acknowledgements
 Credits for code inspirations, dataset providers, and any other support.